 Watch for names like Sodium Palmate or Sodium Palm Kernelate, which indicate palm-based soap components.

-Palm oil is widely used in soap because it’s cheap and versatile, but its production is strongly linked to deforestation, habitat loss, and carbon emissions in Southeast Asia.
-Many supermarket bars — including some positioned as “natural” — still rely on palm oil or palm-derived ingredients.
+Palm oil is widely used in soap because it’s cheap and versatile, but its production is strongly linked to deforestation, habitat loss, and carbon emissions.
+Many supermarket bars (including some positioned as “natural”) still rely on palm-derived ingredients.

 This is why ingredient sourcing matters just as much as performance when choosing a dish soap bar.
-At Biome, we take a firm 100% palm oil free stance across our entire range.
+At Biome, we take a 100% palm oil free stance.

 Label-reading tip: